-We could become subject to claims and litigation regarding intellectual property rights, which could seriously harm our business and require us to incur significant costs.
+Claims that we infringe third party intellectual property rights could seriously harm our business and require us to incur significant costs.

 In recent years, there has been significant litigation in the semiconductor industry involving patents and other intellectual property rights.
-In the past, we have been subject to claims and litigation regarding alleged infringement of other parties' intellectual property rights.
-In 2002, we settled patent litigation filed against us by one of our competitors.
-In connection with the settlement, we obtained a license from that competitor and agreed to pay a license fee and ongoing royalties.
-We could become subject to additional litigation in the future as a result of allegations that we infringe others' intellectual property rights or that our use of intellectual property otherwise violates the law.
-Claims that our products infringe the proprietary rights of others would force us to defend ourselves and possibly our customers or manufacturers against the alleged infringement.
+We are currently involved in patent infringement litigation.
+See "We are subject to pending patent infringement litigation" above.
+We could become subject to additional claims or litigation in the future as a result of allegations that we infringe others' intellectual property rights or that our use of intellectual property otherwise violates the law.
+Claims that our products infringe the proprietary rights of others would force us to defend ourselves and possibly our customers, distributors or manufacturers against the alleged infringement.
 Any such litigation regarding intellectual property could result in substantial costs and diversion of resources and could have a material adverse effect on our business, financial condition and results of operations.
 Similarly, changing our products or processes to avoid infringing the rights of others may be costly or impractical.
 If any claims received in the future were to be upheld, the consequences to us would be severe and could require us to:

-- stop selling our products that incorporate the challenged intellectual property; - · obtain a license to sell or use the relevant technology, which license may not be available on reasonable terms or at all; - pay damages; or - · redesign those products that use the disputed technology.
+- stop selling our products that incorporate the challenged intellectual property; - obtain a license to sell or use the relevant technology, which license may not be available on reasonable terms or at all; - · pay damages; or - redesign those products that use the disputed technology.

-Although patent disputes in the semiconductor industry have often been settled through cross-licensing arrangements, we may not be able in any or every instance to settle an alleged patent infringement claim through a cross- licensing arrangement.
+Although patent disputes in the semiconductor industry have often been settled through cross-licensing arrangements, we may not be able in any or every instance to settle an alleged patent infringement claim through a cross-licensing arrangement.
 We have a more limited patent portfolio than many of our competitors.
 If a successful claim is made against us or any of our customers and a license is not made available to us on commercially reasonable terms or we are required to pay substantial damages or awards, our business, financial condition and results of operations would be materially adversely affected.